 - A description of why this does not achieve your goal

 “It didn’t work” is not an adequate description for points 3 and/or 4.

 When one of these items is not provided, answerers have to guess what the missing pieces are.
 That increases the chances that their answers are incorrect, which is a waste of everyone’s time.
 Without enough information to answer a question, experienced users are less likely to attempt to answer, and more likely to downvote.

 Review your question.
 Did you provide a full description of what the code did?
 Did you point out the reasons why this result was not correct?
 Use the edit link at the bottom of your question (do not add a comment!) to provide these details.
 If commenters have asked pointed questions about what happened and why it wasn’t correct, make sure to address these questions directly.

 If you do not know why your code did not work, that suggests you have not debugged it.
 Debugging is one of the first steps developers take when their code fails, and is an important skill to learn.
 Not debugging your code is also worth a downvote.
-To learn why, and for hints on how to debug your code, click here.
+To learn why, and for hints on how to debug your code, see our “No Debugging” page.

 Leave a comment!